A Mexico Beach Trip Packing List for Carry-On Only Travelers

 For shoes, I almost always live in a comfortable, versatile pair of sandals, but pack a pair of flip-flops, which are handy for beach and pool days.
 Although it might be all about the beach, there are usually opportunities for outdoors activities like hiking or kayaking as well.
 For this, you’ll want a good pair of breathable, lightweight sneakers.

-• Sneakers by Tropicfeel’s for hiking and water activities.
+Sneakers by Tropicfeel’s for hiking and water activities.
 These are my go-to adventure shoes for warm-weather travel.
 They’re, lightweight, breathable, comfortable, and even drain out water if you take them swimming or through a waterfall.
+(Read my full review: The Only 3 Travel Shoes You’ll Ever Need)

-• Slip on sandals or flats that work well for walking around town and dinners out.
-For Mexico, I alternate between the Hurache by Nisolo or the slip-on slides by Roam.
-I rarely bring both.
-The hurache is my preferred option if I’m going inland too.
+Slip on sandals or flats that work well for walking around town and dinners out.
+For Mexico, I alternate between the Hurache by Nisolo or the slip-on slides by Roam, depending on the rest of my outfits.

-• A wide-brimmed hat or baseball cap.
-Since I’m mostly using a hat while doing outdoor activities or at the beach, I prefer a sport-friendly but fun option, like those by Baggu.
+A wide-brimmed hat or baseball cap.
+I typically just pack a baseball cap, since it packs down small and works well for hiking too.
 For something more stylish, Cuyana’s packable Ecuador hat is a nice (though splurgey) option.

 Toiletries

 If you’re traveling for less than 2 weeks, stick to travel-sized only toiletries (the 3-1-1 liquid limits apply in both the U.S. and Mexico) and consider bringing even less than the maximum 3.4 ounces for items like face serum, concealer, etc. that you don’t need a lot of.
-If there’s anything you need more of, like sunscreen, you can always pick up a full sized bottle once you land.
+For sunscreen, I usually pick up a full bottle once I land — a lot of major brands you’ll find in the U.S. are also available in Mexico and especially if you pop by a store in a major town (like Puerto Vallarta) and not somewhere really remote (like Sayulita), it’s not super expensive either.

 Although toiletries will vary by individuals, here’s a basic list to start from:

-• Bug spray, I used to be a Deet-die hard but (finally!) found a natrual option that actually works called Kinfield.
+Bug spray, I used to be a Deet-die hard but (finally!) found a natural option that actually works: Kinfield.
 Plus, it smells nice!

 Electronics and other travel accessories